tonycorporated/bootstrap-float-label/README.md

 ## Browser support

 ANY browser.
-See [Float Label CSS-only docs](https://github.com/tonystar/float-label-css#browser-support) for more details.
+See [Pure-CSS Float Label docs](https://github.com/tonystar/float-label-css#browser-support) for more details.